Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 granularity.
 For example, for paths which change often, a sync interval of `5 minutes` can be set, and for paths which do not change, a sync interval of `-1` can be set.

+### Metrics for metadata sync

+Various metrics for metadata sync are available under the prefix `Master.MetadataSync` and can be found on the [metrics list]({{ '/en/reference/Metrics-List.html' | relativize_url }}).
+Additionally, the executor services responsible for performing metadata sync operations on the master can be instrumented with metrics using the property key `alluxio.master.metadata.sync.instrument.executor=true`.
+Metrics for the executor service responsible for prefecthing data from the UFS can be found under the prefix `Master.MetadataSyncPrefetchExecutor` and metrics for the executor service responsible for updating the metadata on the Alluxio master can be found under the prefix `Master.MetadataSyncExecutor`.
+Additionally, when this property key is set and there are more than `alluxio.metrics.executor.task.warn.size` active tasks on either of these executors a warning log will be printed on the master.

 ### Metadata Sync Recommendations for Common Scenarios

 #### All operations through Alluxio